richfaces/richfaces-archetypes/kitchensink/src/main/resources/archetype-resources/README.md

 This application builds on top of the standard JSF approach, by incorporating the RichFaces project to provide a set of components, allowing for a rich user experience.
 RichFaces builds on top of the JSF standard, and is a fully portable solution compatible with all JSF implementations.

-The kitchensink quickstart is built using Vanilla JSF for its front end.
-With this kitchensink-rf quickstart, we build on top of the JSF user interface, augmenting it with RichFaces JSF components and capabilities.
+The ${artifactId} is built using Vanilla JSF for its front end.
+With this ${artifactId} quickstart, we build on top of the JSF user interface, augmenting it with RichFaces JSF components and capabilities.
 Some key points to make note of while running the application:

 *   Ajax push: This application makes use of ajax push.
 When a member is created in one browser, the member list is updated in **all** open browsers.